DanielArzani/code-playground/notes.md

 - Style the editor

+  - Change it so that it can be have tabs (_should be through the html and css files_)

 - Turn it into a re-usable function in order to place multiple ones in a blog post or something of the sort

-- Change it so that it can be have tabs (_should be through the html and css files_)

-- Add save functionality

-- Look up how to use the sandbax attribute on the iframe for security reasons
+- Look up how to use the sandbox attribute on the iframe for security reasons